trentwiles/HackPack/README.md

 HackPack
 ========
-*"The best way to trick friends"*
+*"The best way to trick friends with hacks!"*
 ## What is HackPack?
-HackPack is a starter kit to tricking your friends with "hacks".
+HackPack is a starter kit to tricking your friends with "hacks" on the command line because years of movies and TV from Hollywood have taught us that black screens with green or white text mean **hackers!**

 ## Tutorials:
 [Riverside Rocks Blog](https://riverside.rocks/blog/trick-friends)
-*Just a note: This tutorial only teaches you how to setup the basic edition.*

 ## Notes:
 In this tutorial I used (friend name)/index.php because I used the PHP to write notes that could not be viewed in the source.
 If you are hosting this code outside of Glitch, you can delete `glitch.json`